Originally a terminal was a screen and a keyboard, looking very

 Click on the Windows or Start button,

-(in older versions it’s called )
+(in older versions it’s called , in some newer ones just

-- UNIX and GNU/Linux
+- Unix and GNU/Linux

 In most graphical interfaces, click on the menu